Master Naturalist Program

 The Charleston Master Naturalist course is for adults of all ages who want to better understand and protect the rich natural resources of South Carolina.
 While focusing on the coastal environments in and surrounding Charleston County, participants will sharpen their identification skills, learn to “read” landscapes, and develop an understanding of ecological relationships and issues across the SC Lowcountry.
 Graduates have the opportunity to participate in the Coastal Master Naturalist Association which continues the learning process through coordinated field trips, outings with professional naturalists, and volunteer opportunities.

-The only prerequisite for this course is curiosity and a desire to learn about the natural world!
-Registration begins July 1 for the Fall course and January 1 for the Spring Course.
+Registration begins July 1 for the fall program and January 1 for the spring program.
+The only prerequisite for this course is curiosity and a desire to learn about the natural world.